m0ndez/m0ndez/README.md

 - 👋 Hi, I’m @Chattongchai
-- 👀 I’m interested in React, React Native
+- 👀 I’m a NextJS, React Native developer
-- 🌱 I’m currently learning Clean Architecture and Monorepo
 - 📫 How to reach me https://www.linkedin.com/in/chattongchai-raksitanon/

 <!---